resbaz/nectar-cloud-lessons/Lessons/Lesson_I/Lesson_I.md

 **Activity:** Get everyone to select "settings" on the settings drop down.

-**Q:** Notice how the "Project" tabbed pane on the left side of the dashboard has been collapsed and a new “Settings” tabbed pane has been added below it?
+**Q:** Notice how the "Project" tabbed pane on the left side of the dashboard has been collapsed and a new "Settings" tabbed pane has been added below it?

 With "User Settings" as the currently selected tab.